SCT-Technology/Leader/README.md

 # Leader
 A MCDR plugin to mark Leader
-  !!leader -Mark you to Leader
+\n!!leader -Mark you to Leader
-  !!unleader -Unleader
+\n!!unleader -Unleader